Golden Valley County, Montana

 Golden Valley County is a county located in the U.S. state of Montana.
 As of the 2020 census, the population was 823, making it the third-least populous county in Montana.
 Its county seat is Ryegate.

 Geography

+Golden Valley County, Montana, was created on October 4, 1920, from parts of Musselshell and Sweet Grass counties.
+The county was formed to accommodate the need for smaller, more manageable county governments in the area.
 According to the United States Census Bureau, the county has a total area of 1176 sqmi, of which 1175 sqmi is land and 1.0 sqmi (0.08%) is water.
 It is Montana's fifth-smallest county by area.